You can view key financial information about your business in the finance reports.

 Understanding total sales

-The total sales value equates to gross sales - discounts - refunds + taxes + shipping.
+The total sales value equates to gross sales - discounts - returns + taxes + shipping.

 Discrepancies between the Sales and Payments finance reports